rpp34-boc-victoria/Trim.io/README.md

 ```
 npm start
 ```
-Run the production application and use `http://localhost:8000/` for production
+Run the production application and use `http://localhost:8000/` or user specified port for production